Case 3: Help desk operations

 Discussion

-We can regard the decision to ship release 1.1 without automating tests as incurring a technical debt.
-That debt consists of the tests that weren’t automated.
-Until UGI retires that debt, it will incur something analogous to interest charges, as reduced engineering productivity.
-They raise production costs for the next release.
-They also delay the revenue projected for StrawIntoGold 2.0.
-That causes a loss of revenue, which is another contribution to metaphorical interest charges.
-The metaphorical principal of the technical debt imcludes the cost of implementing the automated tests.
-It also includes documentation and training for the engineers who will be using them.
+We can regard the decision to ship release 1.1 without automating all tests as incurring a technical debt consisting of the tests that were not automated.
+Until that debt is retired, something analogous to interest charges are being paid, in the form of reduced engineering productivity, which raises the costs of producing the next release, and which also delays the revenue stream projected for StrawIntoGold 2.0.
+That causes a loss of revenue, which is another contribution to metaphorical interest charges on the outstanding technical debt.
+The metaphorical principal of the technical debt is the cost of implementing the automated testing facilities, including documentation and training for the engineers who will be using them.

 The policymaker’s perspective

-Some conventional views of technical debt don’t regard the missing test automation facilities as technical debt, because they aren’t part of the product.
+Some conventional views of technical debt do not regard the missing test automation facilities as technical debt, because they aren’t part of the product.
 For example, Kruchten, et. al. [Kruchten 2013], take the definition of technical debt to be restricted to items characterized as “direct system characteristics.”

-But even among those who regard the missing tests as technical debt, and the depressed engineering productivity as a metaphorical interest charge, some would not regard the delayed revenue as a metaphorical interest charge.
+But even among those who regard the missing tests as technical debt, and the depressed engineering productivity as a metaphorical interest charge on that debt, some would not regard the delayed revenue as a metaphorical interest charge.

 From the policymaker’s perspective, any loss of organizational effectiveness attributable to the condition or absence of a technological artifact is potentially a metaphorical interest charge arising from the technical debt associated with that artifact.

-Allocating resources to technical debt management is difficult for organizations unless they know the full costs associated with carrying technical debt.
+It’s difficult for organizations to allocate resources to technical debt management unless they know the full costs associated with carrying technical debt.

 References